Areoxy/passwd-generator/README.md

 print(hashed_password)
 ```

-Note that thcheck returns true if the password contains the requirements and false if ot.
+Note that the check returns true if the password contains the requirements and false if ot.